 Then came the disciples to Jesus apart, and said, Why could not we cast him out?

 And Jesus said unto them, Because of your unbelief: for verily I say unto you, If ye have faith as a grain of mustard seed, ye shall say unto this mountain, Remove hence to yonder place; and it shall remove; and nothing shall be impossible unto you.

 Howbeit this kind goeth not out but by prayer and fasting.Matthew 17:14-21

-If you are like me, although you may not be good at fasting, there are many creative ways to sacrifice to be a recipient of the blessings that come from fasting.
+Although you may not be good at fasting, if you are like me, there are many creative ways to sacrifice to be a recipient of the blessings that come from fasting.

 Top Featured Photo by Kristjan Kotar